 7. Apple iCloud

 Apple’s iCloud is another free storage option that comes with a catch.
-If you’re the owner of an Apple product and have an Apple ID, you automatically get 5 GB of free cloud space.
+If you’re the owner of an Apple product, you automatically get 5 GB of free cloud space.

-In fact, if you take advantage of one or more of these options and use them in combination, it’s likely you could have all of the space you need without shelling out a dime.
+If you take advantage of one or more of these options and use them in combination, you could have all the space you need without shelling out a dime.